Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

         }
 ```

-Following code snippet is responsible for initialize `Accelerometer` sensor.
+The following code snippet is responsible for initializing `Accelerometer` sensor.
 Function setups the event handler for data update and set the update interval for one second.
-After setup the `SensorAccelerometer.Start()` to start measurements.
+After setup, the `SensorAccelerometer.Start()` to start measurements:

 ```csharp
         void InitSensors()